 1. You can be the boss of your thoughts.

 Don’t let yourself believe that you have no authority over your own thoughts.
-Emotions certainly affect our thoughts, but our thoughts can also be used to guide our emotions, either by strengthening them or by countering them.
+Emotions certainly affect our thoughts, but our thoughts also can be used to guide our emotions, by strengthening them or by countering them.
 Your thoughts and your emotions, although strongly linked, are not automatically the same.
 Try to look at your situation objectively.
 And maybe even bounce it off a trusted friend who can see your situation with less bias to help you sort out your thoughts.

-For example, the fears and worries about making a career change can be countered by an objective list of “pros and cons.”
+For example, fears and worries about making a career change can be countered by an objective list of “pros and cons.”
 That way, your thoughts about the choice can better affect your emotions about the choice.
 But you might need the help of someone who has been down that road before to give you the confidence that your list is thorough, accurate, and meaningful.

 2. You can be the boss of your actions.